For free expert advice, send us a message and we’ll be in touch

 If you, as a director of the company, see that your business is insolvent and you choose to stop trading and close the company – this is a creditors’ voluntary liquidation (also referred to as a CVL).
 Once you have identified that continuing to trade will harm the chance of your creditors receiving payment for their debt, you should seek professional advice from a licensed Insolvency Practitioner to understand the options available to you at this point.

-A compulsory liquidation is when the business has often fallen into debt, one which was previously a viable and profitable business but is no longer solvent and creditors are petitioning for the company to be liquidated for them to receive their outstanding debt.
+As you look at the question of what is liquidation? it is important to understand the different types of liquidation.
+The most familiar form for many is compulsory liquidation, which happens when a business has fallen into debt, where a previously viable and profitable business is no longer solvent and creditors are petitioning for the company to be liquidated and for them to receive their outstanding debt.

 The creditor has applied for a winding up petition for your company and they are requesting that the courts step in and close your business down.
 Once a winding up petition has been requested you should take steps to deal with this quickly, as once granted, the next stage is a winding up order whereby your company will be liquidated by an Insolvency Practitioner.

-If your business is in the process of going into compulsory liquidation it’s important to make sure you have an advisor to assist you through the process – we assist many businesses who have been put into compulsory liquidation and can explain your rights throughout the process.
+If your business is in the process of going into compulsory liquidation, it’s important to make sure you have an adviser to assist you through the process – we assist many businesses who have been put into compulsory liquidation and can explain your rights throughout the process.
+This is one of the types of liquidation that is most utilised in the UK, with our team offering a wealth of experience in the process that allows us to give our clients reliable advice at all times.

 What is a Members’ Voluntary Liquidation?